 Labor in the Department

-Following Berea College’s commitment to student labor as a means of learning, the Mathematics and Computer Science Department employs students to work within its facilities.
-Student labor positions in the Department include working as a teaching assistant, tutoring in the Mathematics and Computer Science Lab, supervising other students, working as a research assistant, and other jobs that keep the department functioning.
+Following Berea College’s commitment to student labor as a means of learning, the Computer Science Department employs students to work within its facilities.
+Student labor positions in the department include working as a teaching assistant, tutoring in the Computer Science Lab, supervising other students, working as a research assistant, student programmers and other jobs that keep the department functioning.

 Travel to Conferences

-Each year the Mathematics and Computer Science Department invites several outside lectures on a variety of topics running the gamut in the mathematical sciences.
+Each year the Computer Science Department invites several outside lectures on a variety of topics in the facets of computer sciences.
 Recent invited talks have been on graphical techniques of image recovery and optimizing algorithms in parallel processing.